 L'Essor Le Supreme

-I'm not sure what the designer had in mind but a very strange anomoly with it is that it has different blade gaps per side.
-I'm not sure why one would need that in an adjustable.
+I'm not sure what the designer had in mind but it has a very strange anomoly in that it has different blade gaps per side.
+I'm not sure why one would need that in an adjustable because if you need a bigger gap, just adjust it!
 Per the instructions - start on the lower setting for the first pass and then turn the razor around on the more open side for the second pass.
-(A scan of the original instructions in French are towards the bottom of the page.)

 A bit about L'Essor.
-According to a forum post (which I can't find), the original design was a Hol'Pif.
+According to a post on a French forum, the original design was a Hol'Pif.
 A bankrupt Hol Pif were taken over by L'Essor and who in turn were bought out by Gibbs.

 ![]() |